Shift in workplace attitude

 Work from anywhere

-The recent requirement (for some businesses) to have employees work at home or away from the workplace, has changed many people’s beliefs and approach to how and where people can work.
-Employees are looking for the freedom to adjust their working hours around their home life and providing this opportunity is a powerful way for employers to increase efficiency, motivation and retention.
+Working from home or other remote locations has changed many people’s beliefs and approaches to where and how they can work.
+Employees look for the freedom to adjust their working hours around their home life and providing this opportunity is a powerful way for employers to increase efficiency, motivation and retention.

 This is about where people work, when they work and how they work.
 This will be different for different people so exploring what your employees are looking for and what you can give them is key.